Welcome to Planters Inn

 The Grand Dame of Inns in Charleston, SC

-Planters Inn is perfectly situated for strolling through tree-lined South of Broad streets, shopping on King Street, meeting sweetgrass basket weavers at the City Market, watching a play at the Dock Street Theatre, touring antebellum house museums, sailing on the harbor, and much more.
+Travelers from around the globe gravitate to Charleston to tour confection-colored homes, taste celebrated Southern cuisine, and soak up a sense of authentic history.
+Planters Inn is perfectly situated for strolling through tree-lined residential neighborhoods, shopping on King Street, meeting sweetgrass basket weavers at the Charleston City Market, watching a play at the Dock Street Theatre, touring antebellum house museums, sailing on the harbor, and much, much more.

 Planters Inn has earned accolades from Bon Appetit, Conde Nast Traveler, Esquire, Food & Wine, Martha Stewart Living, and Travel + Leisure, as well as many other esteemed editors and travel publications: